 Clients are often surprised during a free consultation when I suggest they should consider hiring a lawyer.

-The Family Mediation process, as practiced in Canada, has several variations and professional approaches.
+The Family Mediation process, as practised in Canada, has several variations and professional approaches.
 Clients who call several different professionals looking for the right fit may find it helpful to know ahead of time that a Family Lawyer is an integral part of creating a legally binding separation agreement.

 Consulting with a Family Lawyer is an integral part of creating a binding separation agreement